tshepang/blog/content/misc/on Anarchism.rst

-There have been many great benefits I got from `the Debian project`_, but among the most important is my introduction to Anarchism, a radical political theory that opposes all forms of official hierarchy (capitalism, communism, religion, etc), arguing that such things tend to result in oppression.
+There have been many great benefits I got from `the Debian project`_, among the most important being an introduction to Anarchism, a radical political theory that opposes all forms of official hierarchy (capitalism, communism, religion, etc), arguing that such things tend to result in oppression.